Conflict management styles and strategies

 - The process takes lots of time and energy.

-- Some may take advantage of other people's trust and openness.
+- Some may exploit other people's trust and openness.

 - You bend, I bend